elyrepaircafe/elyrepaircafe.org.uk/src/content/faq/index.md

 - title: How can I help spread the word?
   answer: |
     You're awesome—thanks for your support!
 We have a [Facebook page](https://www.facebook.com/people/Ely-Repair-Caf%C3%A9/61553949502819/) you can follow and share posts from.
-You can also [download a poster](/files/ely-repair-cafe-poster.pdf) and a [Facebook graphic](/files/ely-repair-cafe-facebook-post.png) to share.
 ---